DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- Should feel like a throwaway moment
 - Setting up the mainframe's networking
 - Mainframe needs software bodging because the hardware is so janky

+- [ ] Redo menu save management
+	- [ ] "Manage slots" rather than "save to current" and "load arbitrary"
+	- [ ] Make it so "new game" isn't the first option -- so people mashing `A` won't erase their save by accident
+- [ ] Old dudes need better excuse for not comming along; can't the player make a backdoor for them to come in?
+- [ ] If dialog state is open, don't say "Weird, I can't get Ring Zero to work"
+- [ ] Lambda should tell you the parts will show up on the map
+- [ ] People keep trying to `look` at inventory items or arbitrary stuff.
+How to handle this?
+- [ ] Load correct map on game start (depending on what chapter; currently they all load to town)
+- [ ] You should be able to ask the wizard for Bert messages (currently he ignores the question, and Lambda has `any messages` behavior)
+- [ ] `Look` should list items you can pick up
+- [ ] Second thing to do in town?
+	- Motherboard?
+	- Book from library?
+	- Sound card
+	- Water for water cooler
+	- bread from the bakery (a breadboard)
+	- network card from Trekkie
+	- ethernet cable from Trekkie!
+		- you could pick either one, and that's the one that goes away?
+		- or Trekkie says you can't use the tumbleweed one, since it's all borked
+		- put it in step 4: software, because you realize you need some software drivers
+- If the player has to leave to go to town once in every story round, they're more likely to see changes in town
+- Little hacks you can do in town, not for the story, but for funsies -- misleading or satisfying?
+	- Straighten out tangled ethernettle before Trekkie will let you take one?
+- Some kind of hardware that can only talk to you with how its lights are blinking (which ones, what pattern)
+- Game feature: type thing, have something in the world react
+- Type a keypad (using the terminal) to get door(s) working?
+- Twisty turny: https://en.wikiquote.org/wiki/Colossal_Cave_Adventure (different variations)
+- Multiple choice riddles!!!!!
+(After dark!!!!)